 Vice Chancellor for Research and Engagement

-The University of Massachusetts Amherst has emerged over the last decade as a world-class center for research and scholarship.
-The flagship campus is classified as a Research University with Very High research activity (RU/VH) by the Carnegie Foundation.
+The University of Massachusetts Amherst has emerged over the last decade as a world-class locus of research and scholarship.
+The UMass system's flagship campus is classified as a Doctoral University with Highest research activity by the Carnegie Foundation.

-Our research expenditures of more than $150 million per year place UMass Amherst 23rd among public research institutions without medical schools.
-These funds support the research and creative activity of more than 1,200 faculty, 6,000 graduate students and postdoctoral scholars, and a large number of undergraduates engaged in research.
+Research expenditures of more than $200 million per year place UMass Amherst 25th among public research institutions without medical schools (NSF Higher Education Research and Development Survey).
+These funds support the research and creative activity of more than 1,300 faculty, 6,500 graduate students and postdoctoral scholars, and a large number of undergraduates engaged in research.

-The success of our research programs reflects the faculty's excellence in innovative and interdisciplinary approaches to research.
-This increases the relevance of research and creates new areas of study, many of them important to the social and economic vitality of Massachusetts and the nation.
+The success of our research programs reflects the faculty's innovative approaches to research, which in turn is reflected in the many excellent research centers and interdisciplinary institutes on our campus.
+These hubs of activity increase the relevance of our research and create new areas of study, many of them important to the social and economic vitality of Massachusetts and the nation.

-My office provides services in support of growth and expansion of research and scholarship on the UMass Amherst campus.
-These include 74 staff in the offices of Grant & Contract Administration, Commercial Ventures & Intellectual Property, Research Affairs, Research Development, and the University Press.
-Our goal is to foster collaborative research, innovation, technology commercialization and entrepreneurship by providing expertise, counsel, oversight and connection to partners and supporters.
+The office of Research & Engagement provides services in support of growth and expansion of research and scholarship on the UMass Amherst campus.
+These include 91 staff in the offices of Grant and Contract Administration, Technology Transfer Office, Research Development, Research Compliance, UMass Innovation Institute, Research Business Manager Network, and the University Press.
+We also support core research services and facilities on campus, including Animal Care Services and the Core Facilities houses in the Institute for Applied Life Sciences.
+Our goal is to foster collaborative research, innovation, technology commercialization, and entrepreneurship by providing expertise, counsel, oversight, and connection to partners and supporters.